boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/chargify.md

 ![Dashboard Parameter](/static/assets/working-with-datasource/data-connectors/images/Chargify/Dashboardparameter.png)

->**Note:** Refer the [Dashboard Parameter Documentation](https://help.boldbi.com/working-with-data-sources/dashboard-parameter/) and [Custom Attributes Documentation](https://help.boldbi.com/working-with-data-sources/configuring-custom-attribute/) for more details.
+>**Note:** Refer to the [Dashboard Parameter Documentation](https://help.boldbi.com/working-with-data-sources/dashboard-parameter/) and [Custom Attributes Documentation](https://help.boldbi.com/working-with-data-sources/configuring-custom-attribute/) for more details.

 #### How do I get Account Key for connecting Chargify data source?
-1. Login to Chargify account.
+1. Login to your Chargify account.
 Go to *Config -> Integrations*.
 2. Use this *API key* as `Account key` in Chargify data source, refer [about API Keys](https://help.chargify.com/integrations/api-keys-chargify-direct.html).

 #### Additional information